 This powder is the perfect finish to my face.
 While I know many women love a translucent powder, I’ve always preferred one that matches my skin tone.
 Clinique’s powder sets everything just right.
 The downside to this brand is that it doesn’t have very many shades, especially for darker skin tones.

 Many of you know this mascara as good ol’ faithful in the pink tube.
 It’s one of the cheapest brands out there, but it hasn’t failed me yet.
 (Okay, okay.
 I’ll admit I ventured out to a Bare Minerals mascara in my early 20’s, but I quickly returned to Maybelline once that product was discontinued.)
 I prefer the blackest black shade with the curved brush.
 Because I strongly dislike the look and feel of fake lashes, this gives me just what I need to flex with my natural eyelashes and it draws attention to my eyes without needing the help of eyeshadow or eyeliner.

 This may not be considered a make-up product, but it is absolutely a must for my travels.
-While many people wear sunscreen to avoid sunburn, I have to wear it on my face to avoid a nasty rash related to photosensitivity.
+While many people wear sunscreen to avoid sunburn, I have to wear it on my face to avoid a nasty reaction related to photosensitivity.
 In other words, I’m allergic to the sun.
 It’s something that developed in my mid-20’s.
-I don’t know why or how I developed this sensitivity, but whenever I would return from trips, a puss-filled rash would appear on my chin and forehead.
+I don’t know why or how I developed this sensitivity, but whenever I would return from trips, a rash would appear on my chin and forehead.
 Depending on the level of exposure, it could take anywhere from 3-7 days for the rash to go away.
 Because I hike when I travel, this is the first thing I apply to my face before applying my make-up.
 As long as I wear sunscreen, I remain rash-free.

 What are some of your must-have make-up products?
 Drop a comment below.